 There are no arrangements or understandings between any person and any of the directors pursuant to which such director was selected as a nominee for election at the Meeting, and there are no family relationships among any of the directors or executive officers of the Company.
 Messrs.
-Buck and Rupp have each indicated a willingness to serve if elected.
+Griffiths and Nosbaum have each indicated a willingness to serve if elected.
 If a nominee should be unable to serve or will not serve for any reason, and if any other person is nominated, the persons designated on the accompanying form of proxy will have discretionary authority to vote or refrain from voting in accordance with their judgment on such other nominee unless authority to vote on such matter is withheld.

-The nominee(s) receiving a plurality of votes cast at the meeting will be elected director(s).
+To be elected as a director, a director nominee must receive a majority of votes cast at the meeting with respect to such nominee (the number of shares voted "FOR" a director nominee must exceed the number of votes cast "AGAINST" that nominee).
 Cumulative voting is not permitted in the election of directors.
-Abstentions and broker non-votes will not be treated as a vote for or against any particular director and will not affect the outcome of the election of directors.
+Abstentions and broker non-votes will not be treated as a vote for or against any particular director nominee and will not affect the outcome of the election of directors.

-Pursuant to the Company's Corporate Governance Guidelines, any current director that is nominated for election must tender his or her resignation as a director in the event that he or she receives more withheld votes than "FOR" votes.
-In such an event, the Governance Committee and the full Board would then review and determine whether to accept or decline the tendered resignation.
+Pursuant to the Company's Corporate Governance Guidelines, any current director that is nominated for election must tender his or her resignation as a director in the event that he or she receives more "AGAINST" votes than "FOR" votes.
+In such an event, the Governance Committee and subsequently the full Board would then review and determine whether to accept or reject the tendered resignation.
+The Board is required to publicly disclose its decision and the rationale behind it within 90 days from the date of the certification of the election results.